 5. Consider a cash envelope budget

 Cash is not a thing of the past, and if you catch yourself swiping a bit too much, a cash envelope budget would be great for you.
 Grab a stack of envelopes and assign a category to each one.
-Stick an appropriate amount of cash per envelope, and once the money is gone, it's gone.
+Put the appropriate amount of cash per envelope, and once the money is gone, it's gone.

 6. Look into hidden bank fees